honk-net/docs/api.md

 however, during a system message (such as a leave/join), `affects` will be the user
 that joined or left, while `author` will be the server's user object.

+---

+Since TCP is a stream-based protocol, special measures were implemented to prevent
+multiple messages/events from merging into unreadable JSON.

+To do this, every JSON payload sent from a server, will end with `\0x55`.
+This means that after you receive all data, you should split by `\0x55`, and treat
+each item as a message.

 ## Events & special cases

 To assist with bot making and certain clients, the `type` field is provided with responses.